OpenFrenchFries/supasveltekit/README.md

-# SupaSvelte ⚡
+# SupaSvelteKit ⚡

 > 🌟 Where Svelte's elegance meets Supabase's might! 🌟

-SupaSvelte is a library designed to seamlessly integrate SvelteKit with Supabase, providing developers with a powerful toolkit to build dynamic web applications.
+SupaSvelteKit is a library designed to seamlessly integrate SvelteKit with Supabase, providing developers with a powerful toolkit to build dynamic web applications.

 ## 🎉 Features